 The COVID-19 vaccine is now available for people ages five and older!

 Make an appointment to get your child vaccinated today.

-The CDC, the American Academy of Family Physicians and the American Academy of Pediatrics strongly recommend that all children ages 5 years and older be vaccinated against COVID-19 to prevent both short- and long-term health complications.
+The CDC, the American Academy of Family Physicians and the American Academy of Pediatrics strongly recommend that all eligible children be vaccinated against COVID-19 to prevent both short- and long-term health complications.